After pushing freshmen

 moral values, such as the idea that kindness was “on a par” with intellectual

-it was the opposite of respecting freedom of conscience.
+attainment, it was the opposite of respecting freedom of conscience.
 This year, it’s still

 backwards.
 It’s antithetical to the values of a great university to tell freshmen on the first day that they don’t need to study moral reasoning since Harvard College already knows what is right and

 will show the way to goodness.
-I
+It’s backwards to

 teach freshmen an official line on morality rather than to help them inquire about what is just.
-It’s
+It’s also mistaken to put proctors in the position of teaching justice, moral reasoning,

 sociology, cultural analysis, and the other subjects that students can learn